CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/operating_budget/appropriations/reserves-for-collective-bargaining.md

 - intro:
   - title: Reserves for collective bargaining
     short_desc: >
-      Collective bargaining is the process of negotiations between the City administration and bargaining units (unions) regarding the salary and fringe benefits of city employees.
+      Collective bargaining is the process of negotiations between the City administration and bargaining units (unions).
     description: >
-      Most union contracts in City departments expire at the end of FY16 or shortly thereafter.
-Salary increases in these agreements will have a direct impact on dollars available in FY17 and in the coming years.
-The FY17 collective bargaining reserve includes limited funding for successor agreements for those unions.
+      Most union contracts in City departments expired in FY17.
+Salary increases in these agreements will have a major impact on dollars available in FY18 and in the upcoming years.
+The FY18 collective bargaining reserves, a $20 million reserve for Boston Public Schools and a $27 million reserve for City departments including the Public Health Commission, contain funding for successor agreements.
+These reserves account for $31 million of the growth in the FY18 Budget.
     sidebar_menu: true
 - table:
   - title: Reserves for collective bargaining